RivuletStudio/rivuletpy/README.md

   -z ZOOM_FACTOR, --zoom_factor ZOOM_FACTOR
                         The factor to zoom the image to speed up the whole thing.
 Default 1.
-  --save-soma
-  --no-save-soma
-  --soma
-  --no-soma
+  --save-soma           Save the automatically reconstructed soma volume along
+                        with the SWC.
+  --no-save-soma        Don't save the automatically reconstructed soma volume
+                        along with the SWC (default) --soma                Use the morphological operator based soma detection --no-soma             Don't use the morphological operator based soma detection (default)
-  --speed SPEED         The type of speed image to use (dt, ssm) --quality
+  --speed SPEED         The type of speed image to use (dt, ssm). dt would
-  --no-quality
-  --clean
-  --no-clean
-  --silent
-  --no-silent
+                        work for most of the cases. ssm provides slightly better curves with extra computing time --quality             Reconstruct the neuron with higher quality and slightly more computing time --no-quality          Reconstruct the neuron with lower quality and slightly more computing time
+  --clean               Remove the unconnected segments (default).
+It is
+                        relatively safe to do with the Rivulet2 algorithm --no-clean            Keep the unconnected segments --silent              Omit the terminal outputs --no-silent           Show the terminal outputs & the nice logo (default) -v, --view            View the reconstructed neuron when rtrace finishes --no-view

-$ rtrace -f example.tif -t 10 # Simple like this
+$ rtrace -f example.tif -t 10 # Simple like this.
+Reconstruct a neuron in example.tif with a background threshold of 10
 $ rtrace -f example.tif -t 10 --quality # Better results with longer running time
+$ rtrace -f example.tif -t 10 --quality -v # Open a 3D swc viewer after reconstruction
 ```

 Please note that Rivulet2 is powerful of handling the noises, a relatively low intensity threshold is preferred to include all the candidate voxels.